History Doctor of Philosophy Degree Program

 - Teaching Practicum His 500 (2 credits);

 - Colloquium on the Theory and Practice of History His 600 (4 credits);

-- Courses as advised, including two history research seminars, one of which must also be in the student’s area of geographic specialization, and two reading seminars in the major field, and one history reading seminar appropriate to the required minor field.
+- Courses as advised, including two history research seminars and two reading seminars in the major field, and one history reading seminar appropriate to the required minor field.

 - Cognate Discipline (0-16 credits): Students are required to demonstrate competence in the content and research methods of at least one cognate discipline.